 Chicago voters turned out to make their initial picks in the mayoral race on February 26, 2019 – and I watched the campaigning more closely than I might otherwise (I live in the suburbs) because WCPT radio host Joan Esposito assigned me a task.

-She asked if I would critique how the 14 candidates used social media and television ads to get their messaging across.
+She asked if I would critique how the 14 candidates used social media and television ads to get their message across.

 I’m a longtime Chicago journalist – a veteran of four Chicago TV newsrooms and the Chicago Sun-Times – so local politics is fascinating to me.
-Combine that with my love and interest in the use of social media and it was an assignment the team at KloboMedia, the social media management agency I founded, couldn’t refuse.
+Combine that with my love and interest in the use of social media and it was an assignment the team at KloboMedia, and I couldn’t refuse.